Revenue Maximization for Buyers with Costly Participation: Virtual Values and the Suboptimality of Posted Prices

-A classic approach to designing the revenue-optimal mechanism for a single-item setting when the value of the outside option known to the seller is to use a payment identity and virtual value analysis.
+A classic approach to designing the revenue-optimal mechanism for a single-item setting when the participation cost is known to the seller is to use a payment identity and virtual value analysis.